cdphmodeling/wnvca-2026/README.md

 * **Dates**: The Challenge Period will begin April 2026 and will run until October 2026.
 Participants are currently asked to submit forecasts by: *April 30th*, *May 31*, *June 30*, *July 31*, *August 31*, *September 30*, and *October 31* (herein referred to as the Forecast Due Dates).
 All submissions should include forecasts for all remaining months of 2025 (through December).

-* **Prediction Targets**: Participants need to submit the `quantile` distribution of cases in each region-month over the whole WNV, along with the `cdf` point probability of zero cases on the same spatiotemporal scale.
-Please refer to our [targets guide](https://github.com/cdphmodeling/wnvca-2025/tree/main/model-output#output_type) for more information.
+* **Prediction Targets**: Participants need to submit the `quantile` distribution of cases in each region-month over the whole WNV.

 ## Participation